jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 For some odd reason the night before my exam, I had a soul-altering revelation:

-> "Justin...", I said, "how about you take a snapshot in case the hell hounds are released against your whole entire existence before the exam?"
+> "Justin..."
+I said, "how about you take a snapshot in case the hell hounds are released against your whole entire existence before the exam?"

 Luckily, I was able to restore from a previous snapshot and like some sort of witchcraft, everything worked like nothing happened.
 Given the troubleshooting before I restored my snapshot (i.e., attempting to fix the dependency errors, installing Python modules and Ruby gems, etc.) I had wasted about 1 hour.